Alex Tatusian is a creative director and graphic designer.

 Until 2017, Alex was a designer at Bon Appétit, where he designed and art directed graphics for the print magazine, website, and video series.
 He produced a couple weird videos.

-Contact him at alextatusian @ cox dot net, and subscribe to his newsletter scraps of favor.
+Contact him at tatusian @ gmail dot com, and subscribe to his newsletter scraps of favor.